mdmasum-shuvo/myassistant_flutter/README.md

-TECHNICAL DOCUMENTATION FOR
+TECHNICAL DOCUMENTATION FOR\n
-DOORTRACK
+DOORTRACK\n
-Mobile App
+Mobile App\n

 Step 1: Install android studio if its not available in your Computer Download the android studio https://developer.android.com/studio from this official website of Google and install it in your pc